73% of enterprise AI implementations fail security review.

 Enterprise AI agent security defined

-Enterprise AI agent security encompasses the policies, controls, and audit mechanisms required to deploy AI agents in regulated environments.
-It includes multi-tenant AI authorization to isolate customer data, enterprise AI guardrails for tool-call boundaries, SSO integration, role-based access control, and comprehensive audit logging for compliance.
+Enterprise AI agent security encompasses the policies, controls, and audit mechanisms required to deploy AI agents in regulated, multi-tenant environments.
+It includes tenant isolation at the authorization layer, role-based access control mapped to identity providers, immutable audit logging for SOC 2 and GDPR compliance, and human-in-the-loop workflows for high-risk actions.

-An agent authorized for Tenant A accidentally accesses Tenant B's data.
-Cross-tenant data leakage is a catastrophic failure mode for SaaS platforms.
+An agent authorized for Tenant A accesses Tenant B's data.
+In multi-tenant SaaS, this is a catastrophic failure — a single cross-tenant leak can trigger breach notification obligations across every affected customer.

 Audit trail gaps

-Traditional logging captures API calls but not the decision logic.
-Without knowing why an action was allowed, you can't prove compliance to auditors.
+Traditional logging captures API calls but not the authorization decision logic.
+Without knowing why an action was allowed — which policy matched, what context was evaluated — you cannot prove compliance to auditors.

 Dozens of agent types, hundreds of instances, thousands of daily decisions.
-Manual oversight doesn't scale.
-You need automated enforcement with human escalation for edge cases.
+Manual oversight does not scale.
+You need automated enforcement with human escalation for the actions that matter.

-A policy file that enforces tenant isolation, role-based access, and approval workflows for an enterprise SaaS platform.
+A policy file that enforces tenant isolation, role-based access, and approval workflows.
+This is the pattern enterprise SaaS platforms deploy with Veto.

-# Tenant isolation - enforced on all tool calls
+# Hard tenant boundary — enforced on every tool call

 - name: tenant-isolation